zaphosting/docs/docs/vserver-windows-port.md

 ---
 id: vserver-windows-port
-title: VPS Forwarding ports on Windows servers
+title: "VPS: VPS Forwarding ports on Windows servers"
 description: Information on how to forward ports on your Windows VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Port Forwarding
 ---